sebastiancarlos/yas-qwin/README.md

 - **Serve on-the-fly or save for later:** Execute commands directly against your database, or just print them out to learn, admire and play with.

-**Alpha Disclaimer:** Currenty, YAS-QWIN has limited selection and lacks data manipulation.
-Only DDL (creating and modifying the database schema) is fully supported.
-Check bottom for the list of missing features.
+**Alpha Disclaimer:** Currenty, YAS-QWIN has limited support for selection queries, and lacks data manipulation queries.
+Only DDL (creating and modifying the database schema) queries are fully supported.
+Check the bottom of the README for the full list of missing features.

 ## Installation ✨